 Praised by the Washington Post for her dramatic intensity and vocal ability, soprano Shannon Jennings continues to wow critics and audiences alike.
-This past summer, she returned to Wolf Trap Opera to sing Barber’s Knoxville: Summer of 1915 in recital, the title role in Viardot’s Cendrillon and the Beggar Woman in Sweeney Todd.
-In 2022, she looks forward to making her house debut as the title role in Tosca with Opera Las Vegas, singing Mimì in La bohème with Newport Classical, Mimì in La bohème with Kentucky Opera, joining Virginia Opera covering Beatrice in Three Decembers, covering Beggar Woman in Sweeney Todd at Opera Omaha, and singing a recital with Washington Concert Opera.
+Last summer, she returned to Wolf Trap Opera to sing Barber’s Knoxville: Summer of 1915 in recital, the title role in Viardot’s Cendrillon and the Beggar Woman in Sweeney Todd.
+Her 2022 season includes making her house debut as the title role in Tosca with Opera Las Vegas, singing Mimì in La bohème with Newport Classical, Mimì in La bohème with Kentucky Opera, Knoxville: Summer of 1915 with the Lancaster Symphony Orchestra, joining Virginia Opera to cover Beatrice in Three Decembers, covering Beggar Woman in Sweeney Todd at Opera Omaha, and singing a recital with Washington Concert Opera.

+In the spring of 2021, she joined Palm Beach Opera, singing Erste Dame in Die Zauberflöte, and covering Latonia Moore as Mimì in La bohème and Ana María Martínez as Nedda in Pagliacci.
 In 2020, Ms. Jennings made her recording debut with Death Waltz Records as a soloist in Oscar-winning composer Michael Giacchino's first solo album, Travelogue Volume 1.
 She also performed as a soprano soloist with Washington Concert Opera's Centennial Celebration of the Suffragettes, and in place of her debut with Kentucky Opera as Mimì in La bohème (COVID-19 - rescheduled to Fall 2022), she joined the company for digital media performances.
-In the spring of 2021, she joined Palm Beach Opera, singing Erste Dame in Die Zauberflöte, and covering both Mimì in La bohème and Nedda in Pagliacci.
 Her 2019-20 season included residency with Wolf Trap Opera, her role debut as Tosca with Annapolis Opera, and her debuts with the National Symphony Orchestra and the Philadelphia Orchestra as the soloist in Michael Giacchino's world premiere of ADVENT to commemorate NASA's 50th Anniversary of the Apollo 11 Lunar Landing.

 "Her captivating plummy rounded sounds were thrilling... beautifully sung with tonal purity and superb technique.
 Jennings’s singing will stay with me for a long time to come."